BioDepot/BioDepot-workflow-builder/README.md

 ### How do I add my own scripts to a Bwb pipeline?
 We have provided basic widgets for Python, R, Perl, Bash, and Java.
 There is a [tutorial](#tutorial---adding-a-python-script-to-a-bwb-workflow) and a [video](https://www.youtube.com/watch?v=jtu-jCU2DU0)  showing how to add a script to a Bwb pipeline.

+### How do I cut and paste into Bwb?
+#### Browser version:
+There is a side arrow in the browser (noVNC) connected version of Bwb.
+Click on the arrow and a menu will show.
+Click on the clipboard icon.
+You can then cut and paste from your desktop to the clipboard and from the the clipboard into Bwb.
+The reverse is true too.
+When you are done you can hide the side menu.
+There are also icons for combined keystrokes such as control-c, control-v which are activated from the side menu.
+This gives a mechanism to override the browser mappings for these keystrokes.
+#### VNC client version:
+If you are using a VNC client then you need to follow the instructions for that particular client.
+RealVNC, has very robust support for cut and paste, treating the windows inside Bwb like any other window.
+Also all the control-key combinations are supported without the need for a separate menu to enter them as there is no need to bypass the browser defaults.

 ## Common problems

 ### I'm having problems with windows